 You can pickle most vegetables and fruit, including cucumbers, green beans, peppers, okra, turnips, carrots, and asparagus.

-Two Ways to Pickle: Quick Pickles vs. Boiling Water Bath Pickling
+Two Ways to Pickle: Quick Pickling vs. Water-Bath Pickling

 There are essentially two ways to go about pickling: